valerio-oliveira/dataops-trail/README.md

 ### The simple way

-Use the following Python scripts to make the deployment easier.
+Use the following Python scripts to easy the deployment.

 > To deploy the application and get it runnning: